DavidLBick/davidlbick.github.io/_pages/about.md

 Previously I spent six years at Carnegie Mellon University.
 I first earned a Bachelors in Statistics and Machine Learning, and then published three papers under Prof. Bhiksha Raj durng a Research Masters in the [Language Technologies Institute](https://www.lti.cs.cmu.edu), within the School of Computer Science.

-My work and interests are generally in natural language processing and speech processing.
+My work has been in natural language processing and speech processing.
 My research followed a line of work on improving the perceptual quality of machine-generated speech.
-I have also worked on a number of projects at Cerebras and CMU using LLMs, including multi-modal QA, instruction-fine-tuning, etc.
+Now I work in NLP with LLMs, and have worked on projects at CMU and Cerebras that include multi-modal QA, instruction-fine-tuning, etc.

 **Research Details:**